Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hypermagnesium is a condition when magnesium is elevated more than 2.1 meq / l (> 1.05 mmol / l).
+Hypermagnesemia is a condition when magnesium is elevated above 2.1 mEq/L (> 1.05 mmol/L).
 The main cause is renal failure.

-Symptoms of hypermagnesium include hypotension, respiratory depression and cardiac arrest.
-Diagnosis is based on the determination of the serum magnesium level.
-Treatment includes intravenous administration of calcium glucanate and, possibly, furosemide; in severe cases, the use of hemodialysis can be effective.
+Symptoms of hypermagnesemia include hypotension, respiratory depression, and cardiac arrest.
+Diagnosis is by measuring serum magnesium levels.
+Treatment includes intravenous calcium gluconate and possibly furosemide; hemodialysis may be effective in severe cases.

 Pathogenesis

-Magnesium is the fourth most common cation in the body.
-An adult weighing 70 kg contains about 2000 meq of magnesium.
-About 50% is sequestered in bone tissue and does not participate in the exchange with other spaces.
-In EWC there is only 1% of the total magnesium content in the body.
+Magnesium is the fourth most abundant cation in the body.
+A 70 kg adult contains about 2000 mEq of magnesium.
+About 50% is sequestered in bone tissue and does not participate in exchange with other spaces.
+Only 1% of the total magnesium in the body is in the ECF.
 The rest is in the intracellular space.
-The normal concentration of magnesium is 1.4-2.1 meq / l (0.7-1.05 mmol / l).
+Normal magnesium concentration is 1.4-2.1 mEq/L (0.7-1.05 mmol/L).

-About 70% of the magnesium of the plasma undergoes renal filtration; the remainder is associated with proteins.
-Binding to proteins is pH-dependent.
-The concentration of magnesium in the plasma and the total content in the body are not closely related.
-However, severe hypomagnesemia may reflect a decrease in magnesium stores in the body.
+About 70% of plasma magnesium is filtered by the kidney; the remainder is bound to proteins.
+Protein binding is pH-dependent.
+Plasma magnesium concentrations and total body magnesium levels are not closely related.
+However, severe hypomagnesemia may reflect decreased body magnesium stores.

-Magnesium activates many enzymes, some depend on it.
-Magnesium is necessary for all enzymatic processes, including ATP, and for many enzymes involved in the exchange of nucleic acids.
-Magnesium is necessary for cofactor activity of thiamine pyrophosphate and stabilizes the structure of DNA and RNA macromolecules.
-Magnesium is also associated with the metabolism of calcium and potassium, but the mechanism is not fully understood.
+Magnesium activates many enzymes, some of which depend on it.
+Magnesium is necessary for all enzymatic processes involving ATP and for many enzymes involved in nucleic acid metabolism.
+Magnesium is necessary for the cofactor activity of thiamine pyrophosphate and stabilizes the structure of DNA and RNA macromolecules.
+Magnesium is also associated with calcium and potassium metabolism, although the mechanism is not fully understood.

-Hypermagnesemia is more common in patients with renal insufficiency after taking medications containing magnesium, such as antacids or laxatives.
+Hypermagnesemia is more common in patients with renal failure after taking magnesium-containing medications such as antacids or laxatives.

 What tests are needed?